lebrice/SimpleParsing/README.md

 # Simple, Elegant, Typed Argument Parsing <!-- omit in toc -->

 `simple-parsing` allows you to transform your ugly `argparse` scripts into beautifully structured, strongly typed little works of art.
+This isn't a fancy, complicated new command-line tool either, ***this simply adds new features to plain-old argparse!***
 Using [dataclasses](https://docs.python.org/3.7/library/dataclasses.html), `simple-parsing` makes it easier to share and reuse command-line arguments - ***no more copy pasting!***

 Supports inheritance, **nesting**, easy serialization to json/yaml, automatic help strings from comments, and much more!